 EDITORS

-vim) or emacs.
+For basic editing, you may use Simple Text.
+More ambitious users may wish to try vi (or vim) or emacs.
 You must be careful using Notepad and/or simple text, as we wish to keep the files ASCII/text files.
 Sometimes OS X would like to give these files different suffixes and/or change the file to some sort of formatted data, which is not good!

 PLOTTING

-Grace.
+My favorite program to use is Grace, but it requires the Macports UNIX layer.
 It is menu-driven, and after a short amount of time, you are able to make really nice data plots, as well as regression lines, in-place data manipulations and so on.
 Here is one tutorial.
-Next choice for new scientists would probably be Plot2, available at the App store or the website for free.
-Here is a short tutorial (under construction).
+I use this program on OS X also, but installing it on OS X is somewhat convoluted.

 FINALLY, if all these options either do not work for you, or you are finding yourself spending a lot of time (by "a lot", I mean more than 30 minutes), trying to get a plotting program to install/work, just use Excel.)
 Remember that Excel looks only at file extensions to tell what is in the file, so you may have to use ".txt" or ".csv" instead of ".dat" for you data files.